sifferman/labs-with-cva6/labs/vm.md

 In this lab, you will be implementing basic trap handlers.

-### Privilage
+### privilege

 To enable virtual memory, the core must either be in S-mode or U-mode.
-The core begins in M-mode, so the OS has to lower the privilage.
+The core begins in M-mode, so the OS has to lower the privilege.

 [![Privilege Levels](./vm/priv_levels.png)](https://danielmangum.com/posts/risc-v-bytes-privilege-levels/)

-This is demonstrated in [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S) and [`"programs/vm/privilage.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilage.S).
+This is demonstrated in [`"programs/vm/os.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/os.S) and [`"programs/vm/privilege.S"`](https://github.com/sifferman/labs-with-cva6/blob/main/programs/vm/privilege.S).

 ## Prelab